22 Free Itemized Receipt Templates

 Add merchant’s/payee’s information

-An important piece of information a seller should include on an itemized receipt is the seller’s information.
+An important piece of information a seller should include on the receipt is the seller’s information.
 This information attaches the receipt to the seller and proves that the receipt originated from the seller’s establishment.
-The seller information on the receipt includes the seller’s name, complete address, email address, and contact number.
+The seller information includes the seller’s name, complete address, email address, and contact number.

 Itemized Receipt Template Process 02